FARHANAZIZ07/Academic-Aerospace-Codes/README.md

     ```

 2. Open MATLAB and navigate to the project directory.
 3. Run the scripts as per the instructions in each project's README file.
-(Th1ey are simple to run if otherwise stated)
+(All the Files are simple to run if otherwise stated)